manukamboj886/Rust-webserver/README.md

 Using Cargo to Install Dependencies
 Once you've specified your dependencies in the Cargo.toml file, navigate to your project directory in the terminal and run the following command to install them:

+console

-##cargo build
+$ cargo build
 This command will fetch and build all the dependencies listed in your Cargo.toml file.
 If you only want to download the dependencies without building your project, you can use:

+console

-##cargo fetch
+$ cargo fetch
 Checking Dependencies
 After running the appropriate cargo command, Cargo will download and install the specified dependencies.
 You can verify that the dependencies are installed correctly by checking the Cargo.lock file and the target directory in your project's root directory.

-#Running the Web Server
+Running the Web Server
 To run the web server, use the following command:

+console

-##cargo run --package http-server --bin http-server 127.0.0.1:8080
+$ cargo run --package http-server --bin http-server 127.0.0.1:8080 Additional Resources
-Additional Resources
 Rust Programming Language Official Website
 Rust Documentation
 Rust By Example
 The Cargo Book (Cargo Guide)
+Rust Cookbook